Ableton/maxdevtools/m4l-production-guidelines/m4l-production-guidelines.md

 *The LFO device in the darkest color theme*

-Device colors can be adjusted to the current Live themes with the `[live.colors]` object.
+Device colors can also be adjusted to the current Live themes with the `[live.colors]` object.
 See the `[live.colors]` Help patcher or [reference](https://docs.cycling74.com/max8/refpages/live.colors) for more information.

 You can check that this has been correctly implemented by loading your device, opening the **Look/Feel** tab in Live’s Preferences, and cycling through the selection of color themes.